 Considering the cost of a bad hire can be as much as 213% of their annual salary, the use of personality and behavioral testing for even small improvements in hiring decisions can save organizations millions of dollars and minimize risks to corporate reputation.
 Among other benefits, ability, personality, and behavioral testing has helped employers:

 Effective assessments help employers make costly decisions, but also consider how many candidates have been spared from a job where they just did not fit.
 Rejected candidates may be initially disappointed but in the long run, if the process helps keep them from the 85% of employees who are not engaged in the workplace, assessments are doing them a favor as well.

 At Psynet Group, we recognize the utility of the five-factor model of personality as a means of summarizing a diverse body of personality literature; however, we also recognize the limitations of using five broad personality factors.
 Our approach is to use a host of narrower facets of personality and other employment-relevant behavioral characteristics.

 Our proprietary online assessment platform, Psybil®, allows us to measure attributes such as critical thinking ability and thinking styles, professional motivations and drivers, approach to risk, conflict management style, leadership style, self-awareness, and situational agility.

 Curious about the ROI our clients have achieved using our assessments?
-Contact us at [email protected]
+Get in touch with us to learn more.

-About the Author: Brandon Young, PhD is a senior consulltant at Psynet Group
+About the Author: Brandon Young, PhD is a senior consultant at Psynet Group.